Angloww/Angloww/README.md

 Uh

-Usually friend request me first. and I don't really like talking so.. idk
+ Friend req me first cause I'm a shy LOSER who things I'm gonna get batted down for trying to be friends with someone💕.  . and I don't really like talking so.. idk